A person standing on a cliff at sunrise, arms open wide, overlooking a calm sea, symbolising freedom and emotional release

-Forgiveness is often misunderstood.
-Many associate it with weakness, forgetting, compromising or reconciling with someone who has wronged them.
-Forgiveness often goes hand in hand with emotional detachment.
+Most of us associate forgiveness with weakness, forgetting, excusing harmful behaviour, compromising or reconciling with someone who has wronged us.

-As stated, the journey of forgiveness is deeply tied to emotional detachment, a practice that allows you to unhook from emotional turmoil without denying your feelings.
-When practiced together, forgiveness and detachment become a powerful force for mental healing, emotional regulation, and long-term well-being.
+The journey of forgiveness is deeply tied to emotional detachment.
+A practice that allows you to unhook from emotional turmoil without denying your feelings.
+When practiced together, forgiveness and detachment become a powerful force for mental healing, emotional regulation and long-term well-being.

 When you hold onto resentment, it does not simply sit quietly in your heart.
-It festers.
-It leaks into your relationships, fuels anxiety, and triggers emotional exhaustion.
-In a Mayo Clinic review, unaddressed anger can impact both your physical and mental health by contributing to stress-related illnesses and interpersonal difficulties (Source).
+It festers and leaks into your relationships, fuels anxiety and triggers emotional exhaustion.
+It was reported in a Mayo Clinic review that unaddressed anger can impact both your physical and mental health by contributing to stress-related illnesses and interpersonal difficulties (Mayo Clinic Staff, 2024).

 You may tell yourself that staying angry keeps you safe, but actually it keeps you stuck.